 Jump to topic

-Alcoholics Anonymous (AA) is an international group of people who currently have or have had a problem with alcohol in the past.
-It is self-described as “nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.”
+Alcoholics Anonymous (AA) is a fellowship of men and women who currently have or have had a drinking problem in the past.
+AA is self-described as “nonprofessional, self-supporting, multiracial, apolitical, and available almost everywhere.”

 Alcoholics Anonymous (AA) meetings are informal gatherings attended by people from all walks of life.
 Meetings are held all over the world, and most are run similarly.
 They usually last about an hour to an hour-and-a-half (no meeting is longer than 90 minutes).